slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Always be clear and specific about what you expect from other people.
 You cannot expect from them what you haven’t articulated, usually many times and in writing.
 Also plan for them to fail you.
 - A chain is only as strong as its weakest link.
 - Like animals, humans also seem designed to work in groups of a particular size.
 The ultimate group: Amazon’s «two-pizza teams».

+> *"If you want to go fast, go alone.
+If you want to go far, go together."
+-- vox populi*

 > *"There are two ways of spreading light: to be the candle or the mirror that reflects it."
 -- Edith Wharton [1862]*